top of page

 My Approach and Training

-I identify myself as a culturally sensitive therapist.
-I am very interested in studying social phenomena and understanding how the intersectionality of our different identities (i.e. family, culture, ethnicity, religion, sexuality, gender, social economic status, roles, etc.) impacts a person's overall well being from Liberation and Transpersonal psychology perspective.
+I identify as a culturally sensitive therapist, and I hold a deep interest in exploring how social phenomena and the intersectionality of identity—such as family, culture, ethnicity, religion, sexuality, gender, socioeconomic status, and social roles—shape a person’s well-being.
+I approach this exploration through the lenses of Liberation and Transpersonal psychology.

 Couple on a Walk